 If a DUI driver causes another person’s death, they could face a multitude of serious criminal charges.
 The most serious of which would likely be Negligent Homicide, a class 4 felony, Manslaughter, a class 2 felony, or Second-Degree Murder, a class 1 felony.
 These charges would all likely be charged as dangerous offenses, which means that a conviction at trial would result in a mandatory prison sentence that would generally be between 4 and 8 years, 7 and 21 years, and 10 to 25 years, respectively.
-The elements of each of these offenses are discussed below.
+The elements of each of these offenses for a DUI accident causing death are discussed below.

 With the potential of life-altering serious consequences, if you or a loved one is arrested for DUI resulting from an accident that causes death, you must contact a defense attorney to protect your rights and start working with you on your case.
 Call Stone Rose today to speak with a Phoenix DUI lawyer.
 We can be reached 24/7.